anvaka/ngraph.pixel/demo/config/README.md

 # Settings

 `ngraph.pixel` allows you to configure various attributes of the layout and scene.
 These settings can be changed via API or by using user interface.
+Primary focus of this example is how to change settings via user interface.

-To show user interface call by default:
+To show the user interface call:

 ``` js
 var renderGraph = require('ngraph.pixel');